Spiritual, Moral, Social and Cultural Curriculum statement

 Let children have time to reflect on their learning.

 MORAL DEVELOPMENT: refers to a pupil’s understanding, attitude and behaviour to what is right and what is wrong.
 This is developed by:

 Providing a clear moral code for behaviour which is promoted consistently through all aspects of the school; for example, Behaviour Policy; Class Charters; Herne’s Harmonies; Anti Bullying Week, E-Safety week.

-Promoting equality relating to; gender, religion, ethnic origin, sexual orientation, age, disability, SEN, (Inclusion policy, Equal Opportunities policy, SEN policies).
+Promoting equality relating to; gender, religion, ethnic origin, sexual orientation, age, disability, SEND, (Inclusion policy, Equal Opportunities policy, SEND policies).

-Promoting racial, religious and other forms of equality (Racial, Inclusion, Equal Opportunities, SEN policies).
+Promoting racial, religious and other forms of equality (Racial, Inclusion, Equal Opportunities, SEND policies).

-Developing an open and safe learning environment in which pupils can express their views and practise moral decision making ( PDL Circle time sessions, P4C lessons, School Council; Nature Detectives and woodland wonders; Drama; Safeguarding policy & practice).
+Developing an open and safe learning environment in which pupils can express their views and practise moral decision making (PSHE Circle time sessions, School Council; Nature Detectives and woodland wonders; Drama; Safeguarding policy & practice).